bhavyanshu/bhavyanshu.github.com/_posts/2018-01-21-using-bootstrap-4-webpack-3-and-yarn-for-wordpress-theme-assets.md

 $ yarn add --dev webpack babel babel-core babel-loader bootstrap copy-webpack-plugin css-loader extract-text-webpack-plugin node-sass postcss-loader resolve-url-loader url-loader style-loader sass-loader
 ```

+> Webpack@4 has issues with extract-text-webpack-plugin.
+Try using npm i -D extract-text-webpack-plugin@next

 It will add the following dependencies to the package.json

 ```